POINTER

 Index access to STRING

-If you use the index access with a variable of the type STRING, you obtain the character at the offset of the index printout.
-The result is of the type BYTE.
+If you use index access for a variable of type STRING, you get the character at the offset of the index expression.
+The result is of type BYTE.
 For example, sData[i] returns the ith character of the string sData as SINT (ASCII).

 Index access WSTRING

-If you use the index access with a variable of the type WSTRING, you obtain the character at the offset of the index printout.
-The result is of the type WORD.
+If you use index access for a variable of type WSTRING, you get the character at the offset of the index expression.
+The result is of type WORD.
 For example, wsData[i] returns the ith character of the string as INT (Unicode).

 Subtracting pointers